In the News

 headshot of Maria AtuestaMaria Atuesta (PhD ’21) appointed Data Storytelling and Public Narrative Officer, Namati by The American Council of Learned Societies

-Maria Atuesta (PhD ’21) has been appointed as the Data Storytelling and Public Narrative Officer for Namati by The American Council of Learned Societies (ACLS) with the ACLS Leading Edge Fellowship Program.
+Maria Atuesta (PhD ’21) was appointed as the Data Storytelling and Public Narrative Officer for Namati by The American Council of Learned Societies (ACLS) with the ACLS Leading Edge Fellowship Program.
 The ACLS Leading Edge Fellowship program aims to demonstrate the potential of humanistic knowledge and methods to solve problems, build capacity, and advance social justice and equity.
 The fellowships support recent PhDs in the humanities and interpretive social sciences as they work with social justice organizations in communities across the United States.

 headshot of demetra vogiatzakiDemetra Vogiatzaki (PhD ’23) elected as HECAA Emerging Scholars Board Member-at-large